-Subject co-ordinators, Year Co-ordinators, SMT and the Head and Deputy Head, through sampling, can all check to ensure that standards of work and presentation are consistent across lessons.
+Subject Co-ordinators, Year Co-ordinators, SMT, Assistant Head Academic, Deputy Head and Head, through sampling, can all check to ensure that standards of work and presentation are consistent across lessons.

 The extent of the teacher's response to a piece of work is determined not by the number of errors found in it, but by the teacher's professional judgement.
 Consideration is given to what a particular pupil is capable of, what the next learning stages involve, and what should now have priority.
+All worked should be marked with the Learning Objective and Success Criteria at the forefront.

-In order to encourage a positive response, any negative comments must always be followed up by a constructive statement on how to improve.
+In order to encourage a positive response, any comments that could be perceived as negative must always be followed up by a constructive statement on how to improve.